Are you vulnerable to union organizing?

 Leaders who develop positive employee relations understand employees need more than pay.
 As one research study explained, burnout has three main components: exhaustion, cynicism, and inefficacy (loss of self-confidence and capacity to perform).
 Employees can experience one, two, or three components.
 Executive coach Monique Valcour gives the example of an employee who doesn’t believe in leadership, organizational culture, and the company’s core activities, so they feel demoralized but still function at work.
 Thus, job and organizational factors play as much a role in work burnout as personal factors.

 It’s important to have skilled leaders with emotional intelligence who engage employees, encourage employees to be authentic and communicative by sharing feedback, give regular employee recognition, and helps them see a future with the organization.
-Projections, Inc. can provide the leadership training resources you need to develop a management team able to develop positive employee relations and reduce the risk of employee burnout on the job.
+Our team of experts at IRI Consultants can provide the leadership training resources you need to develop a management team able to develop positive employee relations and reduce the risk of employee burnout on the job.